 Every process has activities and steps to take before they can be finished.
 A company generally has many distinct procedures that sometimes make it hard for the staff to remember what they have to do to finish them correctly.
 That's why most companies generate flow charts or sometimes called a flow sheet, to let staff understand each step of the distinct procedures they need to do.

-If you're having a hard time creating a flow chart or a diagram, then continue scrolling down below for we will show you a helpful step-by-step guide that will let you achieve the flow chart you have in mind.
+If you're having a hard time creating a flow chart or a diagram, then continue scrolling down below for we will show you a helpful step-by-step guide that will let you achieve the workflow chart you have in mind.
 Aside from that, we also offer you printable and creative editable flow chart templates that you can use as a guideline.
 Check this out!

 1. Create an Outline

-Before you start downloading a sample template or stating the content, you have to make first a draft of your outline as your basis.
+Before you start downloading a sample chart template or stating the content, you have to make first a draft of your outline as your basis.
 The sole purpose of having a draft of your outline is to imagine what will your final basic chart looks like and how much information you can include.

 2. Download a Flow Chart Template Online